 Run Through – With a successful Grab, you may immediately call Driving Strike.

 Carry Through – When you Hit an opponent you may Exert to call Strike on all other opponents in a 90 degree arc in front of you within weapon reach.

 Duns have a reputation of being thieves, drunkards, liars, and charlatans.
 Those that live in Dunland under the yoke of their Rogalian oppressors have their will systematically beaten down in order to make them more docile and manageable, and are allowed, even supplied at times, with copious amounts of alcohol.
 Many Duns grow dependent on the stuff, finding their only joy in the bottom of a glass, yet still with unaddressed anger and shame eating them alive.
 At times, the alcohol and the anger mix as one, turning these desperate folk into something that feels worthwhile, at least as long as the alcohol and the violence continue.
 As long as the one lasts, so too can the other, and Duns have been known to belt down a few extra shots even in the middle of a fight to keep the hatred alive.

-Ah’ll Drink to That! – When Grabbed, you may headbutt an opponent, suffering a Knockdown to call Strike on your opponent.
-You may not use this on an opponent wearing a helmet.
+Ah’ll Drink to That! – When Grabbed, you may mime a headbutt, suffering a Knockdown to call Head Strike on your opponent.

 Ah’ll Tell Ye When Ah’ve ‘ad Enough – May suffer the Stagger Condition instead of Exerting.
 You may not use this ability while already Staggered and may not resist this Stagger.

 Heartshot – Your pistol shot enters the heart.
 A target that you Down is immediately Dying instead.
 Call Deathblow.